karanam61/Network-Analysis-Notes-/Challenges/Challenge2.md

 ![A blue and white text AI-generated content may be incorrect.](media1/media/media2/media/image26.png)

-As he asked for the latest so we scrolled through to find the answer .
+Since the question asked for the latest activity, I just scrolled through the capture to the end and found the answer there.
+That way I could confirm the most recent event instead of only looking at the earlier packets.

 ![A screenshot of a computer AI-generated content may be incorrect.](media1/media/media2/media/image27.png)